-Erik A. Murad was named Director of Absolute Return and Commodities on September 1, 2017.
+Erik A. Murad is the Director of the Trust's Absolute Return and Opportunistic asset classes.
+From 2017 to 2020, Mr. Murad was the Director of Absolute Return and Commodities.
 Mr. Murad joined the Trust on July 1, 2012, as an Investment Analyst focused on public markets.
 Prior to joining the Trust, Mr. Murad completed his graduate degree at the University of Maryland.
 Previously, he worked as a Financial Analyst for Oberthur Technologies.
 Mr. Murad received a BA degree in economics from the University of Virginia in 2008 and an MBA degree from the University of Maryland's Smith School of Business in 2012.
 Mr. Murad is a CFA charterholder.

-Michael A. Reeves joined the Trust on September 1, 2004 as Senior Investment Advisor of Private Equity.
+Michael A. Reeves joined the Trust on September 1, 2004, as Senior Investment Advisor of Private Equity.
 On October 1, 2006, Mr. Reeves was named Director of Private Markets, and on October 1, 2019, Mr. Reeves was named Senior Investment Director - Private Markets.
 Mr. Reeves joined the Trust from FleetBoston Financial Company where he was an Associate overseeing the bank's private equity investments.
 Previously, he had worked with the State Street Corporation and other entities in the analysis and monitoring of private equity investments.
 Mr. Reeves earned a BS degree in finance from Western New England University and an MBA from the University of San Francisco.